JnrEng/mc-tparrow/README.md

 ## Part 2: Coding

+In Minecraft, *functions* are a way to group several commands together and run them all at once.
+Instead of typing each command into the chat window or chaining them together using command blocks, we can write each command as a line in a text file and add them to our game using data packs.

+We can define new functions by creating `.mcfunction` files. **In your namespace folder (`tp_arrow`), create a new sub-folder called `functions`.** This is where we can add our functions.
+These follow the same naming rules for namespaces.

 In `tick.mcfunction` we need to start typing our code.
 Note that functions do not use slashes at the start of commands.
 Type:

 ```mcfunction